Grilled Corn, Strawberry, and Avocado Salad

 • Greens.
 I've shown baby kale here because it's so pretty, but chopped romaine would work fine too.

 • Olive oil.
 You'll use the oil to toast the cumin seeds.
-Choose something with a subtle flavor so that it doesn't overpower the lime.
-Avocado oil would work great too.
+Choose something with a subtle flavor so that it doesn't overpower the rest of the dressing ingredients.
+Avocado oil would work too.

 • Whole cumin seeds.
 A total flavor powerhouse!
 They need to be toasted though; I don't suggest trying to use them raw.
-If you'd rather not mess with them, you can omit this part entirely.
-Or, add a bit of freshly grated ginger for a flavor boost.
+See the section above for suggestions if you can't find them or don't want to use them.

 • Lime juice

 • Honey.
-For a fully vegan version, agave would be the best substitution since it has a subtle flavor and is a natural pairing with lime and avocado.
+For a fully vegan version of this grilled corn salad, agave would be the best substitute since it has a subtle flavor and is a natural pairing with lime and avocado.

 Closing Thoughts

-Isn't this such a fun salad for a summer get-together?
-I love that it can be different things to different people, and it's easy to switch up the ingredients to get different flavor profiles.
-I also love its colors; it's so vibrant with the red strawberries, yellow corn, green kale, and purple onion!
+Isn't this such a great salad for a summer get-together?
+I love that it's so versatile and flexible based on how you're serving it and what flavors you want to create.
+I also love the colors of this grilled corn salad; it's so vibrant with the red strawberries, yellow corn, green kale, and purple onion.
 Everything about this salad makes me think about warm summer evenings and parties on the deck.

 Even though this is a simple combination of ingredients, something about it is just so special.
 The juicy berries, hearty corn, creamy avocado, and crunchy pepitas really bring out the best in one another.
-In case you haven't noticed yet, I'm a big believer in the importance of having a variety of different textures in a salad, and this one is a great example.
+I'll be serving this summer corn salad on the deck all season long and I hope you will too!

 Share It!